kks32/phd-thesis-template/README.md

 *   `chapter`: This option enables only the specified chapter and it's references.
 Useful for review and corrections.

-*   `draft`: This mode is similar to the default draft mode in the book class.
+*   `draft`: The default draft mode supports some special features such as line numbers, images, and water mark with timestamp and custom text.
+Position of the text can be modified in `preamble.tex`.

-*   `draftmode`: Special draft mode with line numbers, images, and water mark with timestamp and custom text.
-Position of the text can also be modified.
+*   `draftclassic`: This mode is similar to the default draft mode in the book class.
+Images are not loaded.

 *   `lineno`: Enables pagewise line numbering on the outer edge.
 You can switch-off line numbering by specifying `nolineno` in the options.

 *   `flushleft`: The University recommends using ragged right or flush left alignment for texts.
 The reason behind this is left justifying a text may exclude a certain readers.
 Dyslexic people find it hard to read justified text.
 You can enable `raggedright` option in the document class by passing `flushleft` argument.
 Default is flush left and right.

 ### Title page